Written by Joe Lahav, Esquire | Legally Reviewed By Daniel Wasserberg | Edited By Walter Pacheco | Last Update: June 3, 2024

 • $10.2 Million in 2009: A Washington state jury awarded $10.2 million to Henry and Geraldine Barabrin.
 They claimed Henry Barabrin developed mesothelioma from exposure to Scapa Dryer Fabrics Inc.’s asbestos-containing dryer felts while working at the Crown Zellerbach Pulp and Paper Mill in Camas, Washington.
 The $10.2 million award was reduced by $836,114 to offset for settlements the Barabrins received.
 All parties appealed the ruling, and Barabrin died while the appeal was pending.
 His wife continued the claim.
 U.S. Court of Appeals for the Ninth Circuit remanded the case for a retrial.
 The retrial commenced in 2018, during which a jury found in favor of Geraldine Barabrin and awarded her $1.05 million.
 Months later, a Washington federal judge denied the defendant’s challenges to the ruling.

-While these verdicts represent what is possible in Washington courts, most asbestos lawsuits are resolved through mesothelioma settlements.
+While these verdicts represent what is possible in Washington courts, most asbestos cases are resolved through mesothelioma lawsuit settlements.
 For example, an asbestos-contaminated talc lawsuit filed by Wendi and Richard Hirshberg against Johnson & Johnson was settled for a private amount after opening statements in a King County Superior Court trial.
 Wendi Hirshberg, a former teacher, claimed she developed mesothelioma from using Johnson & Johnson’s talcum powder.

 Washington Asbestos Laws and Regulations